Ulduzpp/Diabetes/README.md

 # Diabetes
-it is a project for  diabetes diagnosis with logistic regression
+Hi, it is a project for  diabetes diagnosis with logistic regression